pgrunde/CanvasTutorial/README.md

 # HTML5 Canvas Tutorial

 HTML5 Canvas is a super-cool tool for drawing, animating, making games, and more.
 No Gems, no libraries, just straight up HTML and JavaScript to get things done.
-Let's get started with the setup:
+Keep your trusty [cheat sheet](http://cheatsheetworld.com/programming/html5-canvas-cheat-sheet/) nearby and let's get started with the setup:

 ```
 <html>